 - 1 teaspoon sugar

-- Meanwhile, place a dutch oven or large pot over medium heat.
+- Meanwhile, place a dutch oven or large pot over medium-low heat.
 Add 1 tablespoon of oil and add the onion with a pinch of salt.
-Cook the onions for 30 minutes, stirring occasionally for an even cook.
+Cook the onions for 30 minutes, stirring occasionally.
 Add a bit of water to the onions if they begin to stick.

 - Add 1 teaspoon of butter and add the crushed garlic to the dutch oven.
 Stir to combine and cook the garlic for 30 seconds.

-- Next, remove the tomatoes and pour into the dutch oven.
-Pour any leftover tomato juices remaining on the baking sheet into the dutch oven.
+- Pour tomatoes and their juices into the dutch oven.
 Add vegetable stock and basil leaves.
 Simmer with a lid for 10 minutes.

 - Carefully transfer the contents in the dutch oven to the blender.
 Blend until smooth.
-Pour the soup back into the dutch oven, add sugar, and simmer on low for about 10 minutes.
-Serve in a bowl with a drizzle of olive oil and basil (optional).
+Pour the soup back into the dutch oven and add sugar.
+Cover and simmer for 10 minutes.

 - Use a high-powered blender to breakdown all of the ingredients into a smooth soup.
 I personally use an Oster blender.
 Take caution when blending the soup.
 It will be hot.